rahulsarchive/FOS_UAV/README.md

 ## Hardware

-The hardware is low cost and reliable, and it can be obtained off-the-shellf
+The hardware is low cost and reliable, and can be obtained off-the-shellf

 ### Bill of Materials